Passion, creativity and excellence

 Application deadline

-EU or Schengen Area applicants (no need for visa): August 28
+EU or Schengen Area applicants (students who don't need a visa) : 26th August 2024

 To be eligible, students must meet the following admission requirements: